Data platform intelligence with full-stack context.

 Agents hallucinate without context

-Analytics agents answer confidently but wrong because they don’t know which definition applies or the grain of the data.
+Analytics agents answer confidently and incorrectly.
+They can’t tell which definition applies or the grain of the data.

 With Typedef